 It’s never great to receive an email from an applicant applying for a senior professional position and the email address is too complicated or sounds like it was set up when you were a teenager.
 These email addresses might do the job, but they won’t paint you as an industry professional.

 Tip: If you don’t feel your current email is up to scratch, there are various platforms (e.g., Gmail and Outlook) that provide free email addresses.
 You can also redirect all your emails from your current inbox to ensure you don't miss any important messages or contacts.

 3. Keep your response time quick

 If you want a job, you need to show it as soon as possible.
-Getting back to an email or voicemail five days later is not a reflection of someone who wants a job and in today’s competitive market the position may well be filled by then.
+Getting back to an email or voicemail five days later is not a reflection of someone who wants a job and in today’s competitive market, the position may well be filled by then.
 It also suggests you may respond to things slowly as an employee too.

 Tip: Your response rate should be no longer than 24 hours.
-If you are caught up then a quick courtesy email or text stating that you’ve received a message and when you will respond at least shows you can keep people across things.
+If you are caught up, then a quick courtesy email or text stating that you’ve received a message and when you will respond at least shows you can keep people across things.

-4. Vet, hide or edit your social media
+4. Review your social media

 5. Do your homework and get organised

-Before applying, make sure you know exactly what the role is, what the company does, who the hiring manager or recruiter is, where the company is located, the market it operates in, and any key projects they are working on or products / services offered.
+Before applying, make sure you know exactly what the role is, what the company does, who the hiring manager or recruiter is, where the company is located, the market it operates in, and any key projects they are working on, or products/services offered.